ndau/rest/containerized-deploy.md

     * initialization
     * managing configuration

+* write a doc on how to go from localnet to one big container
+  - make .localnet directory, share that directory as a volume
+  - [one or the other]
+    - ./bin/setup.sh N
+    - Copy already setup files to the shared .localnet directory.
+  - copy everything in commands
+  - reset, run

 * write a doc on how to get a nodegroup up with minikube
   - install dependencies
   - give creds to user with access to ECR